ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 ## The general structure of an ss3sim simulation

-`ss3sim` comes with both low-level functions that modify SS3 configuration files and high-level functions that combine these low-level functions into a complete simulation experiment (Figure 1, Table 1).
+`ss3sim` consists of both low-level functions that modify SS3 configuration files and high-level functions that combine these low-level functions into a complete simulation experiment (Figure 1, Table 1).
-In this paper we will focus on the structure of the high-level function `run_ss3sim`;
+In this paper we will focus on the structure and use of the high-level function `run_ss3sim`;
 however, the low-level functions can be used on their own